 Does the Christian faith promote domestic and family violence?

 Julia Baird, a journalist serving with the Australian National broadcaster, the ABC, recently ran a number of reports on domestic violence in the Christian church in Australia.
 Although admitting that little research had been done for the Australian situation, she relied on a footnote in a 2008 study produced by Arizona professor Steven Tracy which stated that "evangelical Christian men who attend church sporadically are the most likely to abuse their wives."
 Of course, as is always the case, the tendency is for the media to sensationalize an issue and leave the majority stained by the actions of the few.
 The vast number of male church attenders who would never even think of causing harm to their wives, either physically or psychologically, were left affronted.
-The Anglican Primate of Australia was even asked to apologize on national television for the evil perpetrated on women in the church.

 The Christian church has faced some criticism on the issue of domestic violence because of the Biblical doctrine of headship in marriage - "wives, be subject to your husbands as you are to the Lord.
 For the husband is the head of the wife just as Christ is the head of the church", Eph.5:22-23.
 Feminists find this doctrine offensive.
 A feminist will usually accept biological difference, but not a difference in roles.
 Central to the investigation run by Julia Baird on the ABC was the proposition that the doctrine of headship promoted domestic violence, more a statement of belief than definitive research.
 So, is it a fact that the doctrine of headship promotes domestic violence?